vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 }
 ```

-We’re now ready to use our `BasicSecurityManager` with our GemFire cluster!
+You are now ready to use the `BasicSecurityManager` with a GemFire cluster!

 ---
-## Starting a GemFire Cluster with the Security Manager
+## Starting a GemFire cluster with the security manager
-Now that we have our `BasicSecurityManager` implementation, we need to include it when starting the GemFire cluster.
+Now that you have your `BasicSecurityManager` implementation, you need to include it when starting the GemFire cluster.

-1. Build the jar file for the `BasicSecurityManager` we created above.
-Note the directory and file path that the jar file is created in, it will be used in Step 3.
+1. Build the `.jar` file for the `BasicSecurityManager` created above.
+Note the directory and file path that the jar file is created in; it will be used in Step 3.
 2. Start GemFire’s shell (gfsh) by running the `gfsh` command in a console / terminal.
 3. Start a locator and include the path to the jar file and class name of the `BasicSecurityManager`.
 The start locator command will look something like this:
       ```